dasilvaleandro21/LTSpiceThemer/README.md

 Release 1.0.0.0 can only change the schematic colors (not waveform viewer or netlist).

+Theme changes can only be applied when LTSpice is closed (otherwise LTSpice will overwrite LTspiceXVII.ini file on closing).

 More themes (and ability to change waveform/netlist colors) are coming soon.

 ## Screenshots